haleanana/our-recipe/README.md

 - All recipes added to Favourites page are successfully displayed on the Favourites page.
 - Tried to add a recipe thats already in Favourites to Favourites which the website will not allow and is working as intended.
 5. **Newly added items**
-- Added a recipe and it is correctly tagged as "New" on the Recipe page.
 - Newly added recipes also appear first on the Recipes page as intended.
-- Observed that the "New" tag disappears the next day as intended.
 6. **Time stamps**
 - Added recipes correctly displayed the date it was added.
 - Updated recipes correctly displayed the date it was updated.